-Core Web Vitals, or just Web Vitals, are a new set of performance metrics that analyse the speed signals essential to delivering a superior user experience on the web.
-In short, Web Vitals are a set of specific factors that will be part of Google’s “page experience” score, measuring how users experience the speed, responsiveness, and visual stability of a page.
+Core Web Vitals are a set of performance metrics that analyse the speed signals essential to delivering a superior user experience on the web.
+These Core Web Vitals are a set of specific factors that form part of Google’s “page experience” score, measuring how users experience the speed, responsiveness, and visual stability of a page.

 Largest Contentful Paint (LCP)

 Largest Contentful Paint (LCP) measures the length of time it takes to finish loading the main contents of a web page.
 LCP is measured in the following time frames: